Begin with the right tools

 Wired rubber mute for treble tuning

-Another very good deal is this complete set of piano tuning tools from the tuning lever to regulating and action repair tools.
-I can confirm those are quality tools (I have tried them myself) A very good buy at $349.
+On eBay you will find complete sets of many tools in one single package.
+Those look like the following picture.
+You will find piano tuning tools from the tuning lever to regulating and action repair tools.
+I can confirm those are quality tools (I have tried them myself) A very good buy at around $349.

-Or this more affordable tool kit with 19 pieces at $119.
+you will also find more affordable tool kit with 19 pieces at eBay for around $150.